rsadwick/audio-sprite/README.md

 ## Caveats

-- Todo
+- iOS has to call .Load on a touch event.
+Use a different touch event to call .Play or the audio will not play on the first .Play call
+- Only one sound is called at a time.
+See the example for how it works.
+- Android is not the best at playing media.
+You may need to try different audio encoding to get it to work.

 # Usage

-Create an object of the timing in your audio file:
+Create an object of the timing in your audio file.
+Give it a reference name, start, end, and if it loops:

 ```javascript
   var sounds = {